BSalleeGit/Board-Game-Geek-EDA/README.md

 # Installation & Setup:
-If you would like to quickly view my project without having to bother with running any code or bothering with dependencies or installations, check out the HTML file of the project.
-It includes all my code, plots, and visuals of the datasets.
+I have included both HTML (for web browser viewing) and Python notebook files for this project for quick viewing.
+Both file types include all of the used code, plots, and visualizations for the dataset.

 ## Resources Used:
 **Editor Used:** Jupyter Lab 4.0.11